Calgary, Alberta, Canada

 Major Tom

-Forty stories above downtown Calgary, the slowly waning sun sets fire to this sprawling, mid–century modern rocket lounge filled with a dressed–up crowd prepared for joyous lift off.
-It’s also a steakhouse reimagined for the modern age, delivering crispy egg halves topped with pepperoni jam, extra–terrestrial prime rib, and butter–tender chicken slices wreathed in braised button and oyster mushrooms.
+Forty stories above downtown Calgary, the slowly waning sun sets fire to this sprawling, mid-century modern rocket lounge filled with a dressed-up crowd prepared for joyous liftoff.
+It’s also a steakhouse reimagined for the modern age, delivering crispy egg halves topped with pepperoni jam, extraterrestrial prime rib, and butter-tender chicken slices wreathed in braised button and oyster mushrooms.
 We may be far above the Earth, but the menu is firmly rooted in the pastures and farms that surround the city.
 It’s so seductive up here, we may just cut our connection with ground control a little longer.
-Longlisted as part of Canada’s Best New Restaurants 2022.
+Listed as one of the Top 10 Canada’s Best New Restaurants of 2022.

 Roy’s Korean Kitchen